 Indeed, the title character is a bit of a bore.
 Hercules is little more than a gold-hearted jock (leveled up from a teenaged gold-hearted klutz, which is at least a little more interesting).
 What was it with the Disney Renaissance and male protagonists?
 Hercules, Simba, and Aladdin are all among the least interesting things of their respective films.
 (It’s little surprise to me that the movie’s biggest emotional moment is not Hercules’s triumph, but Phil seeing one of his proteges in the stars.
 It chokes me up every time.)

-Another of the movie’s strengths is its music, which is far from Menken-Ashman-level greatness, but still pretty brilliant.
-The film adopts the “muses” as a Greek chorus, narrating Hercules’s arc with Gospel music.
+Another of the movie’s strengths is its music, which isn’t as consistent as Menken-Ashman scores, but still dazzling at its peaks.
+The film adopts the “muses” as a Greek chorus, narrating Hercules’s arc with music inspired by gospel and ’60s Motown/R&B/girl-group.
 It’s an ingenious twist that gives the film tons of audio color to match its bright visual hues.
-There’s no question that the movie’s two most forgettable numbers are the two that ditch the gospel choir theme (the training montage song and the just-okay “I Want” song).
+There’s no question that the movie’s two most forgettable numbers are the two that ditch the gospel choir theme (the training montage song and the solid-but-unmemorable “I Want” song).

 Hercules is also tremendously funny, one of Disney’s funniest ever.
 It doesn’t subvert itself quite into a joke vehicle like The Emperor’s New Groove, but it’s pretty close.
 Your mileage may vary depending on your appetite for anachronism jokes, but the script is one sharp quip after another.